Case Studies

 The truth about killed apps: Prioritizing growth over retention

 TL;DR: The truth about killed apps is that rapid user acquisition is meaningless without long-term retention.
-In 2026, data shows that failing to stabilize churn before scaling leads to an "app death spiral" where acquisition costs permanently outweigh user value.
+In 2026, data shows that app developers failing to stabilize churn before scaling leads to an "app death spiral" where acquisition costs permanently outweigh user value.

 Screenshots of the Tilt crowdfunding app interface